Evan-Coleman/Navius/workspace_migration/progress.md

 - ✅ Reorganized workspace structure to final location
 - ✅ Updated main application to use the new structure
 - ✅ Removed legacy code from old /src directory
+- ✅ Set up testing environment for the new workspace structure
 - ✅ Started Verification and Testing phase
-- ✅ Set up testing environment for the new workspace structure
+- ✅ Identified compilation issues across crates

 ## Current Focus